fb

 read more

-Users of all grades of fuel will be paying more in July when the Department of Mineral Resources and Energy officially adjusts the prices of fuels later this week.
-This is according to the Automobile Association, which was commenting on unaudited month-end fuel price data released by the Central Energy Fund.
+South African fuel users will enjoy a breather in September, with prices of all grades of fuel set to drop.
+This is according to the Automobile Association (AA) which was commenting on unaudited month-end fuel price data released by the Central Energy Fund.

 read more